zorro1992/everythingIdo/cicd/readme.md

 This repo has everything I have done till now in the during my worklife

-# Everything about Big Data Platform --- Infrastructer as Code (IaC)
+# Everything about how the Big Data Platform is built using --- Infrastructer as Code (IaC)